appsody/website/content/docs/stacks/test.md

 ## Next steps

-You have now developed, packaged and tested a stack, now you can make it available to others, so that developers can use your stack's functionalities to accelerate development of their cloud native applications.
+You have now developed, packaged and tested a stack, now you can make it available to others, so that other developers can use your stack's functionalities to accelerate development of their cloud native applications.
 Learn how to [publish a stack](publish).